 Step 3: Exercising share options

-Once the option granted under the Option Certificate becomes exercisable, the option holder may exercise that right, i.e. to proceed with the purchase of the shares by giving a notice to exercise the option.
-A standard form of this notice is provided in the Letter for Grant of Option.
-The notice to exercise the option must enclose payment for the shares to be purchased.
+Once the option granted under the Option Certificate becomes exercisable, the option holder may exercise that right, i.e., to purchase the shares by giving a notice to exercise the option.
+The Letter for Grant of Option provides a standard form of this notice.
+The notice to exercise the option must enclose payment for purchasing the shares.

-If an option holder leaves the company, the part of option which has not been exercised can no longer be exercised.
+If an option holder leaves the company, the part of the option that has not been exercised can no longer be exercised.ย

 Step 4: Issue of shares upon exercise of option

-Following a valid exercise of share option, the company secretary will issue and allot shares to the individual purchasing the shares, and that individual will become a shareholder of the company.
+Following a valid exercise of share options, the company secretary will issue and allot shares to the individual purchasing the shares, and that individual will become a company shareholder.